-The 1983 act also required wastesheds (usually counties, except for the City of Milton-Freewater, which is its own wasteshed, and Metro, which comprises parts of Clackamas, Multnomah, and Washington counties) to have recycling depots.
-It required cities of over 4,000 population to provide monthly curbside recycling collection service to all garbage service customers.
+The 1983 Act also required wastesheds (usually counties, except for the City of Milton-Freewater that is its own wasteshed, and Metro that comprises parts of Clackamas, Multnomah, and Washington counties) to have recycling depots.
+It required cities with more than 4,000 in population to provide monthly curbside recycling collection service to all garbage service customers.